Meet Our Team

 Position: HR & Operations Director

-In Janie’s free time, she enjoys trying new foods, traveling, and cheering for the Green Bay Packers.
+Outside of work, Janie enjoys exploring diverse cuisines, traveling, and cheering for the Green Bay Packers.

 Ileana Ortiz de Leon